Transition probability and total crossing events in the multi-species asymmetric exclusion process: Introduction

 \subsection{Multi-species exclusion processes}

-Much less is known rigorously for multi-species models asymmetric exclusion processes.
-These multi-species models were introduced a long time ago, see e.g. \cite{PhysRevE.59.205,Mallick_1999,Derrida_exactsolution}, and several other multi-species stochastic processes have been proposed recently in \cite{kuniba2016multispecies}.
-In this paper we will study asymmetric exclusion processes based on $U_q(\widehat{\mathfrak{sl}}_{r+1})$ ($r$-ASEP), which have been most studied.
-Their stationary measures were given in \cite{ferrari2007,PEM2009} and in \cite{Cantini_2015} these were put in the context of Macdonald polynomial theory, the Knizhnik-Zamolodchikov equation.
+Much less is known rigorously for multi-species asymmetric exclusion processes.
+These multi-species models were introduced a long time ago, see e.g. \cite{ferrari_microscopic_1991,Alcaraz_Stochastic_1998,PhysRevE.59.205,Mallick_1999,Derrida_exactsolution,Schutz_Critical_2003}, and several other multi-species stochastic processes have been proposed recently in \cite{kuniba2016multispecies}.
+In this paper we study asymmetric exclusion processes based on $U_q(\widehat{\mathfrak{sl}}_{r+1})$, which have been most studied.
+In particular we consider the $r$-ASEP, which has $r$ distinguishable particle species which all evolve in isolation like the ASEP.
+However, when these different species are adjacent they may interchange positions with rate dictated by the higher species.
+Their stationary measures were given in \cite{ferrari2007,PEM2009} under periodic boundary conditions and in \cite{Belitsky_Self_2018} under reflecting conditions.
+While in \cite{Cantini_2015} these were put in the context of Macdonald polynomial theory, the Knizhnik-Zamolodchikov equation.
 The $n$-TASEP was shown to be related to the combinatorial $R$-matrix and solutions of the tetrahedron equation in \cite{kuniba2016multispecies,Kuniba_2016}.
-Early work on dynamical properties of multi-species models included dynamic matrix product ansatz analysis \cite{Popkov_2002} as well as results on Bethe ansatz transition and non-crossing probabilities \cite{Chatterjee_2010}.
+Early work on dynamical properties of multi-species models included dynamic matrix product ansatz analysis \cite{Popkov_2002}, a nested algebraic Bethe ansatz derivation of the Bethe equations \cite{Cantini_Algebraic_2008}, as well as results on Bethe ansatz transition and non-crossing probabilities \cite{Chatterjee_2010}.